emicklei/recall/README.md

 #### RecallOnErrorStrategy

 If an error is detected, a Recaller will call that same function again, but this time with a different logger configured to capture all debug logging.
-This strategyrequires that your function has no side-effects ; is idempotent.
+This strategy requires that your function has no side-effects ; idempotent.
 This is the default strategy.

 #### RecordingStrategy